zapabug/Madstr.tv/docs/TV_Remote_Interaction_Summary.md

 - **Consistency in UI Elements**: The latest commit's version of `MediaFeed.tsx` (as reviewed) includes the same 'Prev', 'Next', 'Play/Pause', and 'Mute/Unmute' buttons as observed in my analysis.
 This confirms that the UI elements for remote interaction are consistent with the working state.
 - **No Additional Remote Handling**: The latest commit does not introduce explicit TV remote event listeners in `MediaFeed.tsx`, aligning with my observation that interaction likely relies on default focus behavior or higher-level components.
 - **Potential Higher-Level Management**: Since the user mentioned a 'Eureka' moment about changing the media player to use custom buttons and possibly removing a component that interacted with the TV, it's possible that `App.tsx` or another parent component in the latest commit manages remote input mapping.
-This aspect was not visible in the reviewed files but is crucial to the working state.
+This aspect was not visible in the reviewed files but is crucial to the working state. **tv browser**
 - **User Confirmation**: The user's confirmation that remote buttons work as intended in the latest commit suggests that the default focus navigation or any higher-level remote handling (if present) is effective for TV interaction.

 ## Key Takeaways